 - 1. Evidence that faculty participate in the development, implementation, and revision of curricula. - 2.
 Course syllabi for all courses included in the curricula. - 3.
-Examples of course content and/or assignments reflecting incorporation of professional nursing standards and guidelines in the curriculum. - Evidence that APRN education programs incorporate separate comprehensive graduate-level courses to 4. address the APRN core.

-- 5. Evidence that graduate-level content related to the APRN core is taught in master's degree programs that have a direct care focus (e.g., nurse educator and clinical nurse leader). - 6.
-The program of study/curricular plan for each track/program under review. - 7.
-Examples of student work reflecting student learning outcomes (both didactic and clinical). - 8.
-Examples of clinical practice experiences that prepare students for interprofessional collaborative practice. - 9.
-Evidence of direct care clinical experiences for all programs/tracks preparing students for a direct care role (including, but not limited to, post-licensure baccalaureate and nurse educator tracks). - 10.
-Current affiliation agreements with institutions at which student instruction occurs. - Examples of student performance evaluations (didactic and clinical), including evaluation tools (e.g., 11. exams, quizzes, projects, presentations). - 12.
-Documentation that faculty are responsible for grading all courses and clinical experiences. - 13.
-Examples of tools for curriculum assessment (e.g., end-of-course and faculty evaluations, student and faculty evaluations of clinical experiences). - Documents (e.g., minutes, memoranda, reports) that demonstrate data analysis of student and/or faculty 14. evaluations to support ongoing improvement of curriculum and teaching-learning practices.
+Examples of course content and/or assignments reflecting incorporation of the 10 "Domains for Nursing," the 8 "Concepts for Nursing Practice," and the 45 "Competencies" identified in The Essentials: Core Competencies for Professional Nursing Education (AACN, 2021). - 4.
+Examples of course content and/or assignments reflecting incorporation of additional professional nursing standards and guidelines selected by the program, as appropriate. - 5.
+Evidence that APRN education programs incorporate separate comprehensive graduate-level courses to address the APRN core. - 6.
+Evidence that graduate-level content related to the APRN core is included in master's degree programs that have a direct care track (e.g., nurse educator, clinical nurse leader) and DNP programs that have a direct care track (e.g., nurse educator). - 7.
+The program of study/curricular plan for each track/program under review. - 8.
+Examples of student work reflecting student learning outcomes (both didactic and clinical). - 9.
+Examples of didactic, simulation, and/or clinical practice experiences that prepare students to care for individuals and populations with diverse life experiences, perspectives, and backgrounds. - 10.
+Examples of didactic, simulation, and/or clinical practice experiences that prepare students to engage in interprofessional collaborative practice. - 11.
+Evidence of direct care clinical experiences for all programs/tracks preparing students for a direct care role (including, but not limited to, post-licensure baccalaureate and nurse educator tracks). - 12.
+Examples of student performance evaluations (didactic and clinical), including evaluation tools (e.g., exams, quizzes, projects, presentations). - 13.
+Documentation that faculty are responsible for grading all courses and clinical experiences. - 14.
+Examples of tools for curriculum assessment (e.g., end-of-course and faculty evaluations, student and faculty evaluations of clinical experiences). - 15.
+Documents (e.g., minutes, memoranda, reports) that demonstrate data analysis of student and/or faculty evaluations to support ongoing improvement of curriculum and teaching-learning practices.

-STANDARD IV
+Standard IV